meaningTeam/tidy-tunes/README.md

 # Tidy Tunes

 Tidy Tunes is an easy-to-use pipeline for mining high-quality audio data for speech generation models.
-To do so, it chains multiple open source models while minizing dependencies.
+To do so, it chains multiple open source models while minimizing dependencies.

 Specifically, the pipeline includes (see also https://www.arxiv.org/pdf/2409.03283):
 - voice source segmentation
-- segmentation based on voice actividy detection
+- segmentation based on voice activity detection
 - speaker segmentation
 - rolloff frequency filtering
 - filtering based on PESQ of denoised audio